Winspace M6 (Frameset)

 Pros

-• Stiff and responsive ride quality
+- Quiet and refined ride quality

 Cons